 In addition to these physical characteristics, house flies can also be identified by something they don't do: bite.
 The house fly does not bite—because it can't.
 It has "sponging" mouth parts, so it can only suck up liquids.
 If you are bitten by a large fly, it is most likely a horse fly, deer fly, stable fly, or black fly.

 Why Can't You Swat That Fly?

 It is the fly's compound eyes, tiny body hairs, and speed that make it so difficult to swat.
 The eyes and hairs enable it to sense changes in airflow so that well before your fly swatter gets close, the fly has flown off.
-This, along with its ability to fly at speeds of 5 mph - with bursts of up to 15 mph when threatened, gives this fly the power to be well away before your swatter, or hand or newspaper can land.
+This, along with its ability to fly at speeds of 5 mph—with bursts of up to 15 mph when threatened—gives this fly the power to be well away before your swatter, hand, or newspaper can land.

 Housefly Habits and Behavior